Roglic Set For Second Successive Vuelta Win To Bury Tour De France Misery - UrduPoint

 The stage itself was won by French rider Gaudu of Groupama-FDJ, the 24-year-old's second stage win of this Vuelta, and he celebrated by throwing back his head and letting out a victory cry with his arms spread wide.

-"I enjoyed the cold and the rain, that's my kind of weather," he said after his stage win that saw him move into ninth overall.

-The Vuelta has been cut to 18 stages in 2020 and delayed from its usual August slot.
+The Vuelta has been cut to 18 stages in 2020 and delayed from its usual August slot, but of the three Grand Tours seems the least hit by Covid-19 in a bizarre season that has seen some unexpected results.